inesgh1/Ines-s-Blog/_posts/2022-09-22-spam-detector.markdown

 date: 2022-09-19
 description: this is an end to end project to build a spam and ham detector
 img: sms.png # Add image post (optional)
-tags: [Programming, Learn,flask,transformers] # add tag
+tags: [Programming, NLP,machine learning] # add tag
 ---
 This project is about building NLP model that detects spam SMS text messages and because it's not fun at all to just build a model and forget about it as 90% of ML models in the world ,I'll be the exception :wink: and I'll deploy my model into an MLOps platform
 ## Plan